bljustice/enron-fraud/README.md

              weights='uniform'))])
   ```

 4. Many machine learning algorithms have parameters that can be tuned to optimize their classification success.
 These parameters tend to be used to find a middle-ground between underfitting and overfitting a classification model to a dataset.
 If tuning of these parameters is not done well, a model can be very variated when trying to predict new data, or highly biased, meaning that it basically ignores new data features being used for prediction.
-For my classification system, I chose to use grid search cross-validation to exhaustively search a list of particular parameters for each pipeline I created.
+This is called the bias-variance tradeoff.
+As stated above, I used grid search cross-validation to exhaustively search a list of particular parameters for each pipeline I created.

 5. Validation is a method of evaluating algorithms by splitting the dataset into training and testing sets.
 A classic mistake that can be made in validation is training and testing on the entire dataset.
-This can lead to algorithms to showing very high accuracy results when predicting values on the dataset used to fit the model, but highly variated in prediction results of a new dataset.
+This can lead to algorithms showing very high accuracy results when predicting values on the dataset used to fit the model, but highly variated in prediction results of a new dataset.
 For my model, I chose to use stratified shuffle split cross-validation.
 This type of validation creates a random number of folds to split the dataset into, but keeps class distributions equal across each fold.

 6. Below are the metrics of my classification model using tester.py.